OmairMunir0/careercompass-platform/README.md

 - Use TypeScript in both layers.
 - MongoDB models live under backend/src/models.
 - Seed data is added for all the models and live under backend/src/data
+- **Redis Caching**: The backend uses Redis for caching frequently accessed data:
+  - Posts, Blogs, Users, and Analytics are cached
+  - Cache TTL: Short (1 min) for dynamic content, Medium (5 min) for user data, Long (30 min) for analytics
+  - Cache is automatically invalidated on create/update/delete operations
+  - If Redis is unavailable, the app will continue to work but without caching benefits
 - Frontend → Express → FastAPI workflow:
 ```
     Frontend (React)